Voter ID at polling stations

 What identification will be accepted?

-A wide range of photographic identification which will be acceptable.
+A wide range of forms of photographic ID are accepted.
 These include:

 The full list of acceptable documents can be found here.